takemaru/dnet/README.md

 ```

 Each line shows a configuration, which is represented by a set of
-*closed* switches in DNET.
+*closed* switches.

-We select 5 configurations uniformly randomly, and calculate the
+We select 5 configurations uniformly randomly with a random iterator
+returned by `rand_iter()`, and calculate the
-average loss over them.
+average loss over them (i.e., random sampling).

 ```python
 >>> i = 1